yunglean4171/prnt.sc-Sniper/README.md

 # prnt.sc Sniper ︻デ═一
-prnt.sc Sniper is tool made to download random screenshots from https://prnt.sc/ convert them to text and search for keywords given in **keywords.txt** file.
+prnt.sc Sniper is tool made to download random screenshots from https://prnt.sc/ read any text from these and search for keywords given in **keywords.txt** file.

 ![](https://i.imgur.com/cioqRE0.png)